andrei2timo/andrei2timo/README.md

 🔐 [Stream Cipher Application using a Steganographic Technique](https://github.com/andrei2timo/Cryptography-Coursework---Final-Year): This GitHub repository hosts an innovative project focused on cryptography and data hiding.
 The project combines the principles of stream ciphers and steganography to create a robust encryption and concealment solution.
 With the aim of enhancing data security and privacy, the repository contains source code and documentation for this stream cipher application, providing users with a powerful tool to protect their sensitive information.

+🔄 [Oscillations - A Graphical Application for Understanding this Physical Process](https://github.com/andrei2timo/Oscillations): This project focuses on the study and visualization of periodic oscillations.
+It involves inputting the parameters of the oscillatory motion using the equation: y(t) = A * sin(ω * t + φ₀).
+By adjusting the values of A (amplitude), ω (angular frequency), and φ₀ (phase angle), the project allows for the exploration and visualization of different oscillatory behaviors.
+Through interactive visualizations and accompanying code examples, users can gain a better understanding of how changing these parameters affects the oscillatory motion and its visual representation.

 Feel free to explore my repositories to see more of my projects and contributions!

 ## Get in Touch and Connect with me